wlmn80/Chem_Fetcher/README.md

 pyinstaller -F -n StudentResultsFetcher results_gui_dynamic.py
 ```

+## Data Source

+The marks are retrieved from the public web portal at [results-app-5e81d.web.app](https://results-app-5e81d.web.app) which is maintained by **Mrs. Samanmalee** for her students.
+This project simply automates downloading that publicly available information; it has no affiliation with the portal’s maintainer.

 ## Disclaimer

 > **Educational Use Only** – This project is intended solely for learning and demonstration purposes.
 Use it responsibly and respect all applicable data-privacy regulations.